KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- G dial. _Einbeerbaum_ \
 PIE: \*h₁oi-n-io- \
 COGN: Hitt. _eyan_- [n.] "a certain evergreen tree" < \*h₁ei-n-, Lat. _iūni-pe/irus_ [m.] "juniper" < \*h₁oi-no- (with unexplained _i_- and etymologically obscure second member) \
 A word that is likely to have been a collective formation, especially in view of the neuters Far. _eini_ and Elfd. _iene_.
-The word is usually reconstructed as PGm. \*jainja- on the basis of the comparison with Lat. _iūni-perus_, but the West Germanic forms exclude initial \*j.
+The word is usually reconstructed as PGmc. \*jainja- on the basis of the comparison with Lat. _iūni-perus_, but the West Germanic forms exclude initial \*j.
 If Hitt. _eyan_- is related (Kroonen 2011a: 32), we may reconstruct a static n-stem \*h₁ói-n, gen. \*h₁ei-n-s. \
 REF: [EDPG]\: 12

 ### <a id="airi">\*airi "early" (adv)</a>